If you've never heard the term "financial infidelity," it doesn't mean you don't know what it is.

 In a relationship with financial infidelity, the ability to talk about money isn't present.
 Either there is a desire or demand to control money in the way you want to without compromising with your significant other.
 Sometimes, there's just considerable embarrassment over how you make money decisions, and so you keep it a secret.

-Now, often when we talk about financial infidelity, people assume that means someone is spending money and buying stuff in an out-of-hand way.
-And it's true, spending can be a form of financial secrecy, but so can savings.
+When we talk about financial infidelity in marriage, people often assume that it means someone is spending money and buying stuff out of hand.
+While spending can be a form of financial secrecy, so can savings.

 Some people in their relationships find themselves choosing to spend money without the consent, discussion, or involvement of their significant other.
-This can show up in a number of different ways, including secret savings, hiding existing debts, excessive expenditures without first talking it through with your partner, and lying about the use of money.
+This can show up in several different ways, including secret savings, hiding existing debts, excessive expenditures without first talking it through with your partner, and lying about the use of money.

 The savings aspect of financial infidelity may stem from one party having a desire and commitment to saving or investing more money than their spouse or partner may want to.

-Sometimes, what we see is not statements from credit card companies but statements from different investment programs or clubs.
-Perhaps even statements from hedge funds, cryptocurrency, or private equity funds that haven't been discussed or understood together.
+Sometimes, we see statements not from credit card companies but from different investment programs or clubs, perhaps even statements from hedge funds, cryptocurrencies, or private equity funds that have not been discussed or understood together.

 Other times, financial infidelity through savings can show up through forgotten or missed bonuses.
 What is meant by that is there has historically been a pattern of bonuses, true-ups, or extra funds that the couple used for agreed-upon expenses, and now there is no discussion about those, or they seem never to arrive.
 Is it because they don't?